cashubtc/nuts/XX.md

 Unless otherwise specified, _balance_ will always refer to Charlie's balance.

-Alice makes the payment by sending three pieces of data to Charlie: the channel id, the new balance for charlie, and her signature.
+Alice makes a payment by sending three pieces of data to Charlie: the channel id, the new balance for Charlie, and her signature.
 For every payment except the final payment for a given channel, Charlie will simply verify and store the payment and will not contact the mint.
 For each channel, Charlie needs to store only one balance and signature.